Skip to content

 Nov 14, 2024

-Farmington Hills MI headquarters with a few midwest offices.
-I'm in Arizona and everything was phone/online.
-It was fine but the website promotes "local offices" which set expectations I couldn't meet.
-Be upfront about geographic limitations.
-Phone counseling was still thorough. $17k enrolled, rates at 5-9%, 36 months.
+I'm in Arizona and everything was phone.
+Fine but the website promotes "local offices" which set wrong expectations.
+Phone counseling was still thorough.

 Jul 22, 2024

-Not alarming, not amazing.
-GreenPath's 80 complaints normalizes decently against their 500k+ client base but its higher than ACCC (45) or Apprisen (15).
-Most complaints I read were about payment processing delays and counselor responsiveness.
-My experience was fine but the complaint volume is worth noting. $24k at 3-6% rates.
+Not alarming not amazing.
+Higher than ACCC or Apprisen.
+Most about payment delays and counselor responsiveness.
+My experience was fine but worth noting.

 Mar 8, 2024

-I enrolled at GreenPath at $50/mo then learned ACCC charges $39/mo for the EXACT same creditor rates.
-Called GreenPath to ask why I'm paying more.
-"We offer a comprehensive financial wellness platform."
-That's nice but my Chase is at 2% either way.
+Enrolled at $50/mo then learned ACCC charges $39/mo for the EXACT same creditor rates.
+Called to ask why I'm paying more.
+"We offer a financial wellness platform."
+Cool.
+My Chase is at 2% either way.
 Switched to ACCC after 4 months.
-Lost my $50 setup fee.
-Annoyed.
-Do your research before enrolling.
+Lost my setup fee.
+Should have done my research first and I'm annoyed at myself.

 Write a Review